globus-gladier/gladier/docs/examples.rst

 However, setting up your own endpoint gives you more control over the data you transfer, which brings us to GlobusConnectPersonal.
 Follow the instructions `here <https://www.globus.org/globus-connect-personal>`_ to set up your own GCP endpoint, then navigate to `Globus Webapp endpoints <https://app.globus.org/endpoints>`_ to see details about the endpoint.

+**Your Globus endpoint should be accessible on the same machine you install your FuncX endpoint.**

 funcx-endpoint
 ###############